ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/rtp-llm-chatbot.md

 git checkout 4656265
 ```

-Next, comment out the lines 7-10 in `deps/requirements_lock_torch_arm.txt` as some hosts are not accessible from the Internet:
+Next, comment out lines 7-10 in `deps/requirements_lock_torch_arm.txt` as some hosts are not accessible from the web:

 ```bash
 sed -i '7,10 s/^/#/' deps/requirements_lock_torch_arm.txt
 ```

 By default, `rtp-llm` builds for GPU only on Linux.
-You need to provide the additional flag `--config=arm` to build it for the Arm CPU that you will run it on:
+You need to provide the additional flag `--config=arm` to build it for the Arm CPU that you will run it on.

 Configure and build:

 ```bash
 bazelisk build --config=arm //maga_transformer:maga_transformer_aarch64
 ```
-The output from your build should look like:
+The output from your build should look like this:

 ```output
 INFO: 10094 processes: 8717 internal, 1377 local.